 We’ve led week-long camps in the French Alps and training weekends in North Devon – but now you can join us on our home turf in beautiful Rye, East Sussex, where there’s ancient woodland, rolling countryside and sandy beaches to explore.

 Three-night RYE running retreat

 We’ll combine daily runs amid gorgeous scenery just for the joy of it (this is our home turf, so we know all the best routes, views and refreshment stops!) with tailored sessions focusing on running form, trail and hill skills, strength and conditioning and pace development.
 We’ll also talk practical nutrition, injury prevention and recovery.
 Every guest will receive a one-hour one-to-one consultation during their stay.

 Eating and sleeping

-All meals and snacks between your arrival from 4pm on Friday and your departure at 10am on Monday (home-baked goodies included!) except a group dinner out in Rye on Sunday evening.
+All meals and snacks between your arrival from 4pm on Friday and your departure at 10am on Monday (home-baked goodies included!) except a group dinner out on Sunday evening.

 All workshops and seminars, with handouts to take away.

 Transport during retreat and transfers to/from railway station if required.

-Pricing (rates quoted below are per person for the entire retreat)
+Pricing (rates quoted below are per person for the whole retreat)

 Twin room (two sharing) £395